Carleslc/AudioToText/README.md

   Ukrainian
   ```

-  If the source language of your audio file is supported by Whisper but not supported by DeepL you can use the <code>Translate to English</code> task to generate an English transcription first and translate that to your desired target language using DeepL.

 </details>

+If the source language of your audio file is supported by Whisper but not supported by DeepL you can use the `Translate to English` task to generate an English transcription first and translate that to your desired target language using DeepL.

 `deepl_api_key`: Your [DeepL API key](https://www.deepl.com/es/account/summary) generated after registering for a [DeepL Developer Account](https://www.deepl.com/pro-api).